V. Lysov

 “… Well, I think it's great that Americans can choose one or the other.
 We live in a country where you can choose from same-sex marriage or traditional marriage.
 And you know what, in our culture, in my family, it seems to me that I believe that marriage should be between a man and a woman.
 I don’t want to offend anyone, but this is how I was brought up ... ”(AP 2009).

-LGBTKIA + activists, the Kirk and Madsen movements, argued that the use of the word “homophobia” was highly effective in a political strategy to change the social position of homosexuals:
+LGBT*KIA+ activists Kirk and Madsen argued that the use of the word "homophobia" is highly effective in a political strategy to change the social status of homosexuals:

 “… In any campaign to win public sympathy, gays should be presented as victims in need of protection, so that heterosexuals succumb to the reflex desire to take on the role of protectors… Gays should be portrayed as victims of society… Should be shown: graphic images of beaten gay men; the drama of lack of work and housing, loss of custody of children and public humiliation: the list goes on ...
 Our campaign should not demand direct support for homosexual practices, instead, we should establish the fight against discrimination as the main task ... "(Kirk 1987).